roy-pstr/session-lambda/README.md

 - `id_key_name` is the expected key name in the `event[headers]`.
 It is default to `session-id`.
 It is case-sensitive.
 - `update` flag control weather `set_sessions_data` updates the data.
 It is default to `False`.
 - `ttl` is seconds interval for the session to live (since the last update time).
 By default it is disabled.
 Any value larger then 0 will enable this feature.
 Make sure to set the TTL key name in your dynamodb to `ttl`.
-- `accept_client_generated_session_id` if True let the user initialize the sessions id.
-By default it is False and the session id is initialized by the server.

 ## Future Features
 - Support Schema validation for session data